mxchristian17/CanningParadiseOrengia/README.md

     Available stock qty of the product
   - **orders** *Collection*
     - **date** *Timestamp*
+    The date and time of the order generation
     - **email** *String*
+    The user contact email address
     - **items** *Matrix*
+    An object with the products of the order and its details
       - **item** *String*
       Item Firebase Id
       - **name** *String*